amanshenoy/path-tracer/readme.md

-# Ray Tracer from Scratch
+# Path Tracer

 <p align="center">
   <img src="output/denoised_renders/Marbles.png" />
   <img src="output/denoised_renders/Test.png" />
 </p>

-This repository contains the implementation of a brute force path tracer in C++.
-The project avoids the use of libraries and graphics API's and attempts to implement simple physically based rendering effects from scratch.
+This repository contains the implementation of a physically based monte carlo path tracer in C++.
+The project avoids the use of libraries and graphics API's, and attempts to implement simple physically based rendering effects from scratch.

 This is a project I essentially come to in my free time and is something I intend to update sporadically.
 If you have read the code, or tried to create a scene and have found any flaws or errors in the way things have been done — do feel free to leave an issue!
 Feel free to leave an issue for any sort of suggestion too, if any.